visualopsholdings/nodes-web/README.md

 ## Testing

-The end to end tests use cucumber (Ruby), to get that going:
+The end to end tests use cucumber (Ruby) with capybara and selenium to run end to end tests from the browser, to get that going:

 ```
 $ bundle install